duffylaura/README-maker/Develop/README.md

   ## Installation

-  sdlfkjl
+  sdlfkj

   ## Usage

-  sdlfkjs
+  sldkfjlsd

   ## License

-  This project is licensed under the terms of MIT license.
+  This project is licensed under the terms of Do What The F*ck You Want To Public License.

-  For more information on this license, please visit [this link](https://opensource.org/licenses/MIT).
+  For more information on this license, please visit [this link](http://www.wtfpl.net/).

   ## Contributing

-  The following people collaborated on this project with me: sdlfkjsl.
+  The following people collaborated on this project with me: slkdjflsd.

   Interested in contributing!?
 There are many ways to contribute to this project.
-Get started [here](github.com/sdflkjd/sldkfdkj).
+Get started [here](https://github.com/octocat/Spoon-Knife).

   ## Tests

-  sldfjsl
+  skdlfjdslk

   ## Questions

-  Please email ldkfjls or contact me thgrough GitHub [github.com/sdflkjd/sldkfdkj](github.com/sdflkjd/sldkfdkj).
+  Please email lauraduffy700@gmail.com or contact me thgrough [GitHub] (https://github.com/octocat/Spoon-Knife).